andrewrgarcia/tensorscout/docs/source/usage.rst

 We compared multiprocessing and naive methods for generating random numbers and tracked the number of unique results.
 This showed that multiprocessing generated unique random numbers across different cores.
-Both methods produced similar random sampling distributions, but the multiprocessing approach using ``@multicarlo`` with 4 cores showed around a 40% improvement in runtime performance.
+Both methods produced similar random sampling distributions, but the multiprocessing approach using ``@multicarlo`` with 4 cores showed around a runtime improvement of 170% over the bare approach.

 Campfire: Generating a Multiprocessing-Powered Dictionary